-For more information on program costs, please be sure to review the Budget Sheets listed above.
+For more information on program costs, please be sure to review the spring budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.
-Please note that tuition rates above may vary depending on major and class standing.

 Penn State students studying through Education Abroad can use most components of their existing financial aid packages toward the cost of study abroad.
 This may include federal and state grants, VA educational benefits, federal student loans, and University scholarships and grants.
 Notable exceptions include work-study awards and some athletic scholarships.

-For more information about this program and education abroad at Penn State, we encourage you to meet with our Peer Advisers.
+For more information about programs and education abroad at Penn State, we encourage you to meet with or contact our Peer Advisers.
 These study abroad returnees can explain program options, give an overview of the education abroad process, as well as provide information about his/her program.
-Students at University Park can also contact their International Coordinator within their college.
-If you're not at University Park, students at Commonealth Campuses can contact their Campus Global Representative.
+If you are not at University Park, contact your Campus Global Representative.

-To learn more about the specifics of this program, schedule an appointment with Elizabeth Shuman, the education abroad adviser for this program.
+To learn more about the specifics of each program, schedule an appointment with the education abroad adviser for this program.